Hosta sieboldiana ‘Francis Williams’

 The flowers appear white, but upon a closer look, you will see a slight lavender tint.

 Too bad my Hosta ‘Francis Williams’ did not do too well here.
 Personally, I don’t think it had anything to do with the cultivar as a whole but probably my plant in particular.
-Maybe it had some kind of a disease.
+Could be because the moles tunnel so much under the Hosta and its roots don’t always make good soil contact.
 I don’t know.
 The plant did not return in 2015.
 I do know Hosta ‘Francis Williams’ had a very long popularity streak and somehow developed some issues which is kind of weird in itself.
 Possibly someday I will try it again.

 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on the “Like” below if you have visited this page.
 It helps us bloggers stay motivated. 🙂 Click here for my page about the Hosta genus, growing information and sources.
 The links below are specifically for this cultivar.
 There are several good sources of Hosta somewhere toward the bottom on the right side of the page.